FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/Xcode Source Code/readme.md

     ```
     central.state is .poweredOn
     ```
-    Note: If you are testing this with iOS, you HAVE TO connect a real device (iPhone / iPad).
+    :bulb: Note: If you are testing this with iOS, you HAVE TO connect a real device (iPhone / iPad).
 Otherwise you may be getting *XPC connection invalid* error.
 1. We are going to scan for bluetooth devices around your MacBook.
 Add `centralManager.scanForPeripherals(withServices: nil)` into  `case .poweredOn`:
-    ```
+    ```swift
     case .poweredOn:
         print("central.state is .poweredOn")
         centralManager.scanForPeripherals(withServices: nil)
     }
     ```
     We would like to see what has been found.
 Add this function into `extension ViewController: CBCentralManagerDelegate {` to print all devices around:
-    ```
+    ```swift
     func centralManager(_ central: CBCentralManager, didDiscover peripheral: CBPeripheral,
                         advertisementData: [String: Any], rssi RSSI: NSNumber) {
         print(peripheral)
     }
     ```
-    You can see something like this:
+    Build and run your code.
+In the Xcode console, you whould see something like this:
     ```
     central.state is .poweredOn
     <CBPeripheral: 0x600003504580, identifier = 0933D848-E7A2-4AC1-9F6B-9451C5A66006, name = (null), state = disconnected>